Honey Mustard BBQ Sauce

 Just grill your meat/veggies/seafood as normal and brush on a layer of this sauce near the end of the cooking time.
 Flip it over and let it cook a few minutes while you glaze the other side of the meat/veg, then flip it over for a final minute.

-Serve more sauce at the table for dipping - it’s that good!
+Serve more sauce at the table for dipping.
+It’s that good!
+A typical portion is about 2 tablespoons.
 I also think it's a great idea to have a variety of sauces so folks have options!
 This Vinegar Based BBQ Sauce is a great choice for your second option.
-Serve your BBQ with a variety of sides like this Vinegar Coleslaw Recipe, Cowboy Beans, and Mom's Traditional Potoato Salad.
+Serve your BBQ with a variety of sides like this Vinegar Coleslaw Recipe, Cowboy Beans, and Mom's Traditional Potato Salad.

-Honey mustard barbecue sauce in a small mason jar on a wood background with a blue striped kitchen towel.
+Honey mustard barbecue sauce in a mason jar on a wooden surface

-This sauce makes about 1 1/2 cups, so you may have some leftover BBQ honey mustard sauce.
+This sauce makes about 1 1/2 cups, so you may have some leftover sauce.
 There’s plenty you can do with leftover BBQ sauce.
 Here are some of my favorites:

 • It’s a great dipping sauce for nuggets or chicken strips.

-• Use it as a honey mustard sauce on your favorite sandwich
+• Use it as a honey mustard sauce on your favorite sandwiches.

 • It’s a great burger sauce.